Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 CONCLUSIONS

-Hormonal contraception is used by over 100 million women worldwide.
-The number of deaths from cardiovascular diseases (venous and arterial) among young, low-risk patients - nonsmoking women from 20 to 24 years old - is observed worldwide in the range from 2 to 6 per year per one million, depending on the region of residence assumed cardiovascular -vascular risk and the volume of screening studies that were carried out before prescribing contraceptives.
+Hormonal contraception is used by more than 100 million women worldwide.
+The number of deaths from cardiovascular diseases (venous and arterial) among young, low-risk patients - non-smoking women from 20 to 24 years old - is observed worldwide in the range from 2 to 6 per year per million, depending on the region of residence expected cardiovascular -vascular risk and the volume of screening studies that were carried out before prescribing contraceptives.
 While the risk of venous thrombosis is more important in younger patients, the risk of arterial thrombosis is more relevant in older patients.
-Among older women who smoke who use oral contraceptives, the number of deaths ranges from 100 to just over 200 per million each year.
+Among older women who smoke and use oral contraceptives, the death rate ranges from 100 to just over 200 per million each year.

-Reducing the estrogen dose decreased the risk of venous thrombosis.
-Third-generation progestins in combined oral contraceptives have increased the incidence of adverse hemolytic changes and the risk of thrombus formation, so they should not be prescribed as first-choice drugs for newcomers to hormonal contraception.
+Reducing the dose of estrogen reduced the risk of venous thrombosis.
+Third-generation progestins in combined oral contraceptives have increased the incidence of adverse hemolytic changes and the risk of thrombus formation, so they should not be prescribed as first-choice drugs for new users of hormonal contraception.

-Reasonable use of hormonal contraceptives, including the avoidance of their use by women who have risk factors, in most cases is absent.
-New Zealand investigated a series of deaths from PE, often due to an unreported risk by doctors.
+The judicious use of hormonal contraceptives, including avoidance of their use by women who have risk factors, is absent in most cases.
+In New Zealand, a series of deaths from pulmonary embolism were investigated, and the cause was often due to a risk that doctors had not considered.

-Reasonable prescribing can prevent arterial thrombosis.
-Almost all women who had myocardial infarction while using oral contraceptives were either of the older age group, smoked, or had other risk factors for arterial diseases - in particular, arterial hypertension.
-Avoiding the use of oral contraceptives in such women can lead to a decrease in the incidence of arterial thrombosis, as reported by recent studies in industrialized countries.
-The beneficial effect that third-generation oral contraceptives have on the lipid profile and their role in reducing the number of heart attacks and strokes has not yet been confirmed by controlled studies.
+Judicious administration can prevent arterial thrombosis.
+Almost all women who had a myocardial infarction while using oral contraceptives were either of an older age group, smoked, or had other risk factors for arterial disease - in particular, arterial hypertension.
+Avoidance of oral contraceptives in these women may reduce the incidence of arterial thrombosis reported in recent studies from industrialized countries.
+The beneficial effect that third-generation oral contraceptives have on the lipid profile and their role in reducing the number of heart attacks and strokes has not yet been confirmed by control studies.

-To avoid venous thrombosis, the doctor asks if the patient has ever had venous thrombosis in the past to determine if there are contraindications to oral contraceptive use and what is the risk of thrombosis while taking hormonal drugs.
+To avoid venous thrombosis, the doctor asks whether the patient has ever had venous thrombosis in the past to determine whether there are contraindications to the use of oral contraceptives, and what is the risk of thrombosis while taking hormonal medications.

-Non-dosed progestogenic oral contraceptives (first or second generation) were associated with a lower risk of venous thrombosis than combination drugs; however, the risk in women with a history of thrombosis is not known.
+Low-dose progestogen oral contraceptives (first or second generation) were associated with a lower risk of venous thrombosis than combination drugs; however, the risk in women with a history of thrombosis is unknown.

-Obesity is considered a risk factor for venous thrombosis, but it is not known whether this risk is increased with oral contraceptive use; thrombosis is rare among obese people.
-Obesity, however, is not considered a contraindication to oral contraceptive use.
-Superficial varicose veins are not a consequence of preexisting venous thrombosis or a risk factor for deep venous thrombosis.
+Obesity is considered a risk factor for venous thrombosis, but it is unknown whether this risk is increased by oral contraceptive use; thrombosis is rare among obese people.
+Obesity, however, is not considered a contraindication to the use of oral contraceptives.
+Superficial varices are not a consequence of pre-existing venous thrombosis or a risk factor for deep venous thrombosis.

-Heredity may play a role in the development of venous thrombosis, but its sensitivity as a high-risk factor remains unclear.
-A history of superficial thrombophlebitis can also be considered a risk factor for thrombosis, especially if it is combined with a burdened heredity.
+Heredity may play a role in the development of venous thrombosis, but its significance as a high-risk factor remains unclear.
+A history of superficial thrombophlebitis can also be considered a risk factor for thrombosis, especially if it is combined with a family history.

 Venous thromboembolism and hormonal contraception